jamesbvaughan/jamesbvaughan.com/_posts/2017-12-6-qutebrowser.md

 itself and the webpages that you are browsing.
 It's possible to do just about everything you ever need to do in a web browser without touching the mouse/trackpad in Qutebrowser.
-This immediately caught my attention when I discovered Qutebrowser a few months ago because I am a huge fan of keyboard-based workflows.
+Like I mentioned, I am a huge fan of keyboard-based workflows, so this immediately caught my attention when I first discovered Qutebrowser a few months ago.

 Since trying it out for the first time, I've been using it almost exclusively.
-There are a lot of things that I like about Qutebrowser and I will cover the ones that are most important to me in the following sections
+There are a lot of things that I really love about Qutebrowser and I will cover the ones that are most important to me in the following sections.

 #### The Keybindings
 A primary focus of Qutebrowser is a completely keyboard-focused workflow.